 The Inspector’s duties include the inspection of various types of weighing and measuring devices, including small-capacity scales, platform and hopper scales up to 1,000-pound capacity, motor-fuel dispensers, timing devices, point-of-sale systems, linear-measuring devices, price verification and packaged goods, to assure they are correct and accurate.
 The Inspector tests, weights and measures devices such as gas and fuel pumps, supermarket scales, feed and fertilizer scales, as well as stock scales at livestock auctions.

-Laws and Procedures: The Office of Weights and Measures follows the guidelines set by the National Institute of Standards and Technology (NIST) and the Pennsylvania State Legislature.
-Handbook 44 and Handbook 130 are developed and distributed by the NIST.
+The Office of Weights and Measures follows the guidelines set by the National Institute of Standards and Technology (NIST) and the Pennsylvania State Legislature.
+Handbook 44 (2013 ed.) and Handbook 130 (2013 ed.) are developed and distributed by the NIST.
 The State Legislature has passed Act 155 and Act 70 enforcing regulations for the Commonwealth of Pennsylvania.
 It is the responsibility of the Inspector (Sealer) of Weights and Measures to see that these regulations are followed.

 The guidelines provided in Title 70 of the Pennsylvania Code for Weights, Measures and Standards are a major resource for the inspectors.

 When illegal or inaccurate devices are found, the Inspector ensures that the equipment is repaired or replaced by condemning the device and placing a red tag on it.
 The device cannot be used again until the device is repaired and a registered serviceman removes the red tag.